fault3r/clif/documents/ls.md

 # ls

-list information about the FILEs (the current directory by default).
+list information about the files (the current directory by default).
 ---

 ` ls [OPTION]...
 [FILE]... `